 If you hire Expo Movers to manage your moving needs, you’ll see that our crews wear apparel that stays breathable, provides flexibility, and is weather-appropriate.
-Your footwear should offer an optimal support level while reducing slip risks by having improved traction.
+In addition, your footwear should offer an optimal support level while reducing slip risks by having improved traction.

 4. Lift with your legs.

 The expression that you should “lift with your legs, not with your back” is based on science.
 You have smaller muscles that work with your lower back that don’t like taking on extra torque.
-The larger muscles in your legs are ready for that workout!
+However, the larger muscles in your legs are ready for that workout!

 5. Have a realistic view of your health.